cycfi/elements/docs/layout.md

 };
 ```

-For the purpose of this document, we will use these terms and limit
+For the purpose of this document, we will use these terms and expressions:
-expressions:

 limits
 : The limits of an element